runeh/mockumental/README.md

 - Hosts?
 - parse status code thingy `200.json`;
 - util/writeMockToRes: set headers and stuff
-- get rid of routeId, use only handlerId for activation?
-- default selection should happen after sorting.
-So not be 404 is there is 200
+- sorting is wonky for alpha route names?
 - Can we trigger repaint of the cli when web UI changes?
 With the RX stuff I guess?
 Would be neat.
-- link to mount point in web admin
 - Ditto sync other way.
 Would need fancier ui, with sse or whatever Would need that anyway for request log / inspection
-- tabelize the markup in web ui
+- tabelize the markup in web ui?
 - Remove selected prop in inquire.
 - Less classy express thingy
-- Support explicit rid
+- Support explicit hid in handler names
-- cli for selecting a rid via http?
+- cli for selecting a hid via http?

 ## Notes